 Now that we have WordPress installed, we need to convert our website into an online store.
 For this, we need to install WooCommerce.

 From the left-hand side menu of your WordPress dashboard, select Plugins > Add New.

 Click on Install Now and Activate.

 Once the plugin is activated, you’ll be prompted to fill in some basic details.
-Details such as your store address, the kind of products you’re selling, location and so on.
+Details include your store address, the kind of products you’re selling, location, etc.

 Once you’ve completed all the steps, you’ll be taken to the WooCommerce dashboard.

 Your WooCommerce dashboard is pretty intuitive, with several metrics all in one place.
-From traffic insights to the total sales and orders, there’s a lot of helpful information on there.
+In addition, there’s a lot of helpful information from traffic insights to the total sales and orders.

-You’ll also notice a bunch of new links on the left-hand side of your WordPress dashboard.
-Links such as Marketing, Products and Analytics are all part of WooCommerce.
+You’ll also notice many new links on the left-hand side of your WordPress dashboard.
+Links such as Marketing, Products, and Analytics are all part of WooCommerce.